LemonPy29/LemonPy29.github.io/pyro-models/mcmc_example.md

 3. Accept the proposal with probability \\(\alpha(x,y)\\).
 If accepted, set
 \\(X_{n+1} = y\\) else \\(X_{n+1}=x\\)

-One of the earlier MCMC method it's called Hasting-Metropolis.
+One of the earlier MCMC methods it's called Metropolis-Hasting.
 For this particular algorithm, the \\(\alpha\\) is given by

 \\[
 \alpha(x,y) = \min\left(1,\frac{q(y,x)\pi(y)}{q(x,y)\pi(x)}\right)
+\tag{1.3}
 \\]

+One of the main advantages is we don't need to know the normalized density
+\\(\pi\\) because every constant gets cancel out in the quotient.

 We'll review more details about why and how MCMC works, but first let's take a look at the next example

 ## Toy example
 Suppose we want to apply the Metropolis-Hasting algorithm to sample from a distribution with finite support.
 This isn't the most likely case someone would use the algorithm but it's much easier to illustrate it on this way.